 - Use a template to determine the angle on each of those six pieces of 2x4; draw a line across that angle.

 - Use a miter saw to cut each 2x4 on that angle.

-- Nail those short 2x4's perpendicular to your long 2x4 every sixteen inches on center.
+- Nail those short 2x4s perpendicular to your long 2x4 every 16 inches on center.

-- Keeping the knee wall still upright, nail down the 1x4 across the top of the angled boards with the 5 penny nails.
+- Keeping the knee wall still upright, nail down the 1x4 across the top of the angled boards with the five penny nails.

-- Push knee wall firmly into place.
-Nail down the sole plate (the bottom of the wall) in 3 or 4 places into the attic floor.
+- Push the knee wall firmly into place.
+Nail down the sole plate (the bottom of the wall) in three or four places into the attic floor.

-- Do the same thing for the angled top of your knee wall, nailing it into the rafters in 3 or 4 places.
+- Do the same thing for the angled top of your knee wall, nailing it into the rafters in three or four places.

-- Face knee wall with the appropriate size of drywall.
+- Face the knee wall with the appropriate size of drywall.